Nickwasused/nickwasused.github.io/src/_posts/2024-06-14-discord-archiving/index.md

 The major downside of this approach is that there could be a lot of duplicate data when servers are saved often, as you would export the same messages just with the new ones at the end.
 In the case of the example server, 13 hours + the new messages.
 Incremental updates with a identifier format like `discord-[guild-id]` would be great, but that would require a per-channel export and custom code.
 Object metadata could then be updated afterward, like the `updated` key.
 Additional information that the object is dynamic could then be added to the description of each object.

 Another downside is that people think their messages are "private," as they are not accessible on the internet.
-This is why I only archive the "public" servers, like for open-source projects or let's say from twitch streamers.
+This is why I only archive the "public" servers, like for open-source projects or, let's say, from Twitch streamers.

 # Usage